-First, a basic definition: thread-count is the number of threads woven into one square inch of fabric.
-Thread-count has become a popular buzz-word over the years, but very few people know that there are other more important components that make a sheet luxurious and long-lasting.
+First, a basic definition: thread count is the number of threads woven into one square inch of fabric.
+Thread count has become a popular buzz-word over the years, but very few people know that there are other more important components that make a sheet luxurious and long-lasting.

-The 3 Main Components of a Good Sheet
+Three Components of a Great Sheet

-There are 2 Types of Weaves: Percale and Cotton Satin
+There are 2 Types of Weaves

-Although high thread-counts have become something of a status symbol, the hand of the fabric – as determined by the finish and the type of weave – is entirely personal.
+Although high thread counts have become something of a status symbol, the hand of the fabric – as determined by the finish and the type of weave – is entirely personal.

-Peggy Byron, owner of Au Lit Fine Linens, favours her 220 thread-count percale sheets over the best 1000 thread-count cotton satin sheets money can buy.
+Peggy Byron, owner of Au Lit Fine Linens, favours her 220 thread count percale sheets over the best 1000 thread count cotton satin sheets money can buy.
 Why?
 Because she happens to love the crisp, linen-feel of percale, and not the finer feel of a higher thread-count satin.

-Though most consumers think thread-count is the way to choose quality bed linens, the truth is, it is the quality of the cotton and where and how it is woven, that matters most.
+Though most consumers think thread count is the way to choose quality bed linens, the truth is, it is the quality of the cotton and where and how it is woven, that matters most.

 Our Thread Count Bar ranges from 220 Thread Count Percale to 1030 Thread Count Cotton Satin, to ensure that all of our customers can find the unique sleeping experience that they desire.